-English Leadership Quarterly is a publication of CEL, the Conference on English Leadership, and helps department chairs, K-12 supervisors, and other leaders in their role of improving the quality of English instruction.
+English Leadership Quarterly, a publication of CEL, the Conference on English Leadership, helps department chairs, K-12 supervisors, and other leaders in their role of improving the quality of English instruction.
 ELQ offers short articles on a variety of issues important to decision makers in the English language arts.
 (Published August, October, February, and April)

 What Did You Read This Summer?